vk-cs/docs-public/docs/en/main/additionals/special/1cgrm/1cgrm-about/1cgrm-about.md

 - **Free trial period** .
 The ability to test the service and evaluate its functionality.
 - **Flexible payment.** Payment on a monthly basis, according to the rental model, allows you to significantly save the budget, where all costs are transparent and can be regulated.
 - **Improvements on demand.** There is no need to hire IT specialists to configure and maintain the application.
 You can get advice or order revision by [contacting the timing support service](mailto:support.1c.grm@mcs.mail.ru) .
 - **Security** .
-The application infrastructure is based on the VK CS fault-tolerant services platform, where virtual machines provide reliable storage and processing of 1C applications.
+The application infrastructure is based on the VK Cloud fault-tolerant services platform, where virtual machines provide reliable storage and processing of 1C applications.

 ## Who benefits from 1C: timing

-Renting a cloud solution based on 1C products and VK CS services is suitable for:
+Renting a cloud solution based on 1C products and VK Cloud services is suitable for:

 - Private accountants
 - Outsourced accounting companies